NyxinU/Wonderlist/README.md

 ## Features
 * Secure user authentication
 * Lists to organize tasks
-* taks to keep track of to-dos
+* Tasks to keep track of to-dos
 * Summary of user's progress
 * Search taks by keywords